watem-sedem/watem-sedem/docs/routing.rst

 the user for :ref:`cropland <parceltrapppingcrop>`, :ref:`pasture <parceltrappingpasture>` and :ref:`forest <parceltrappingforest>`.

-Once the upstream area of a pixel is known, the flux, or distribution of the upstream area to its target pixels, is calculated.
+Once the upstream area of a pixel is known, the outgoing flux, or distribution of the upstream area to its target pixels, is calculated.
 By default this outgoing flux is equal to the upstream area of the source pixel itself.
 However, in some special cases the outgoing flux is reduced (for example in buffer outlets, sewers or when the landcover of a target pixel is different from the source pixel).
-The flow-chart below clarifies when these reductions of the outgoing flux are applied.
+The flow-chart below clarifies in which cases the reductions on the incoming flux are applied in the calculation of the outgoing flux.

 .. figure:: _static/png/sketch_distribute_uparea.png
     :align: center